Ardesco/selenium-docs/10_Java_Support_Package.md

     //Deselect all selected <option> elements
     selectObject.deselectAll();
 ```
-Finally, some <select> elements allow you to select more than one option, you can find out if your <select> element is one of these by using:
+Finally, some &lt;select&gt; elements allow you to select more than one option, you can find out if your &lt;select&gt; element is one of these by using:

 ```java
     Boolean doesThisAllowMultipleSelections = selectObject.isMultiple();